 I dive under the hem of her oxygen tent and scoop Kiril into my arms, leaving Makhliya to reposition the rocks that hold its edges down.
 “Breathe, dear,” I tell her.
 “Give yourself time to take a few deep breaths, and then tell me what upset you.”
 And so I cradle her in my lap, just holding her, waiting for her asthma to subside, her tear-wet face against me.
 The oxygen makes me a little dizzy, but nothing spins my world like her sobs and gasps.

 (Bitterness fights the vertigo, the free-fall sensation of dangling over an abyss of absences, nothing familiar to get my footing on, and nobody, dear God nobody to hold a rope above me.
 What am I even clinging to, anyway, to not go tumbling into hopelessness?
-Bitterness—a rope of hatred, grief and outrage, plied strand by strand and wound so tight it’s got to keep me going.
+Bitterness—a rope of hatred, grief and outrage, plied strand by strand and wound so tight that it’s got to keep me going.
 I don’t dare let go.)

 When she’s ready, gripping me like her entire world has crumbled out from under her and she might fall at any moment, Kiril starts to speak.
 “He…the smuggler, he, he came back from Thierry Valley.
 I, I asked for news.
 And…”

 I give her a moment before saying, “He said something that broke your heart.”
 I feel her nod against me.
 “Does it have to do with your Papa?”
 Again, a nod.
 “Is he dead, Kiril?”
 This time I feel her head shake.
 Oh dear.

 “He’s been fired.”

 “It’s why Farmer said he fired him.
 The smuggler said he was so sorry, but I don’t want his pity!”